AditechGH/ngx-smart-forms/README.md

 The main goal of this project is to deliver reusable and easily customizable form components that work well in real-world production environments.

 ## Libraries

+### @ngx-smart-forms/smart-input-type

+The `@ngx-smart-forms/smart-input-type` is a powerful Angular directive that enhances native HTML input elements with advanced validation and formatting capabilities.

+- Key Features:
+  - Enforces various input types and custom regex patterns.
+  - Integrates with native HTML input types and reactive forms.
+  - Supports case transformation and language-specific character sets.
+  - Provides clear error visibility through automatic CSS class application.

+For more details, see the full [README](./libs/smart-input-type/README.md).

 ### @ngx-smart-forms/smart-error-display